Ecampus/tes-xapi/attendance-recipe.markdown

 Detailed Attendance tracking is used to provide more detail.

+**Note**: You will need to implement Simple Attendance (above) as well.
+This is to ensure you're interoperable with systems that only support Simple Attendance.

 Here's a table of all the statements covered by Detailed Attendance tracking (see "Statements" below for details):

 Actor                                     | Verb                                                             | Object                 | required